-Please refer to the following links for CACFP meal patterns that include portion sizes and food requirements for breakfast, lunch, and snacks: infants, toddlers, and preschoolers.
+Please refer to the following links for CACFP meal patterns that include portion sizes and food requirements for breakfast, lunch, and snacks: infants, toddlers, and preschoolers (breakfast and lunch).
 Most parents choose to provide their infant's meals in the ECELS infant room.
-Please contact the admin team for further information.
+Please contact the leadership team for further information.